It provides syntax highlighting for a number of programming languages, has an extensive range of plugins and supports a wide range of file formats.

 sudo apt remove vim sudo add-apt-repository --remove ppa:jonathonf/vim

-Already installed Vim 8.0?
+Already installed Vim 8.2?
 How is your experience with it?
-Which Vim 8.0 feature you like the most?
-Do share your views.
+Which Vim 8.2 feature do you like the most?
+Do share your views in the comments below.